 This resource explores the relationship between voting, New Zealand's system of government and issues that face local communities and electorates.
-It provides a range of engaging activities, with supplementary resources, designed to encourage students' understanding and enthusiasm for the voting process.
+It provides a range of engaging activities, with supplementary resources, designed to encourage learners' understanding and enthusiasm for the voting process.

-The focus is on connecting the voting system to students' own lives to deepen their understanding about how New Zealand's system of government operates.
-The students will consider the relationship between local issues and our national system of government, and how they themselves can participate in this system.
+The focus is on connecting the voting system to learners' own lives to deepen their understanding about how New Zealand's system of government operates.
+The learners will consider the relationship between local issues and our national system of government, and how they themselves can participate in this system.

-These units are designed to sit alongside the Kids Voting election experience, to give background information about how voting affects the government of New Zealand, but they also work as a standalone resource.
-They are designed to be followed in order, but you are welcome to adapt any activity for your own planning.
+These units are designed to be followed in order, but you are welcome to adapt any activity for your own planning.